 That sure beats coming home to find that the one beer you had left is not even in the fridge and there’s nothing else to drink.
 And then you waste five minutes debating whether you should go to the store to get something or just wait a few hours till your friends agree on the bar for tonight’s outing.

 Setting up and decorating a home bar is easy – it doesn’t need a large space or a big budget, and it can be a great way to make entertaining at home stress-free.
 With just a few choice items, you can have it all ready in one go.
+Custom glassware is also a perfect way to help Dad add to or start his own homebar collection, we even have Dad specific designs for Father's Day.

 Here’s what you need to do…